-Although I strive to separate feudal Japan from Tolkien’s middle earth, is “How to be a productivity ninja”, from Graham Alcott the one productivity book to rule them all – and do so from the pointy end of a Katana?
-Let’s review how it aims to improve your task management and productivity skills.
+Anyway, although I strive to separate feudal Japan from the Tolkien interpretation of middle earth, “How to be a productivity ninja“, from Graham Alcott is the one productivity book to rule them all, and does so from the pointy end of a Katana.
+Let us review how it aims to improve your task management and productivity skills.

 There are countless productivity tomes out there with easily digestible material on how to go about attaining this ethereal productivity.
 When I picked up “How to be a productivity ninja”, from Graham Alcott, my first thoughts were, OK colourful language but what can it bring to the table which is new?

 First, Productivity Ninja, why Ninja?
 According to Graham there are certain attributes of ninjas that are well suited to those aspiring to productivity enlightenment.
 These attributes include,

 As you read through the elaboration in the book you will understand the usage of these terms and how they can fit the context of information worker productivity.
 Admittedly though, as I scan through them now, I think “stealth and camouflage”, are combat fatigues a pre-requisite?
 OK, I digress.
 Let us get on with the main thrust of the book and see how one can apply these characteristics in the work place.

 - The CORD Model for task management